Lab-Work/Lab-Work.github.io/_people/nicole2.md

 firstname: "Nicole"
 lastname: "Gloudemans"
 degreedate: 2022-05-08
-description: "<p>Caroline Janssen is an undergraduate student in civil and environmental engineering at Vanderbilt University.
-She is currently working as an undergraduate research assistant in Prof. Dan Work's lab at the Institute for Software Integrated Systems.</p>
+description: "<p>Nicole is a second-year undergraduate student in mechanical engineering at Vanderbilt University.
+Nicole's long-term career interests are in robotics and autonomous agents.</p>
-<p>Caroline's career and research interests focus on smart cities and sustainable transportation and infrastructure development.
-Presently, she's working on experiments that examine how cars equipped with adaptive cruise control affect traffic flow.</p>"
+<p>Currently, Nicole is working on computer vision related projects, utilizing computer aided design software to create synthetic data for augmentation of image datasets and for training object re-identification algorithms.
+Nicole is also working on image-to-image translation of noisy traffic data.
+In the past, Nicole has worked on designing, building and testing a multi-camera mount for collection of traffic data.</p>"
-degrees: "<li>B.E., Civil and Environmental Engineering, Vanderbilt University, 2020 (expected)</li>"
+degrees: "<li>B.E., Civil and Environmental Engineering, Vanderbilt University, 2022 (expected)</li>"
-image: "/images/people/caroline.jpg"
+image: "/images/people/N_Gloudemans.jpg"
 ---